 Powerball Money: Porsche 911

-Now some of the more philanthropic contributors at BDSC do plan to donate to charity, but we are human and can't help but focus on things like motorcycles, cars, houses, and expensive drones to fly over our noise ordinance violating parties.
-So we decided it would be a great idea to share with the readers how that money is going to be spent.
-Black Diamond Social Club is proud to announce its new series: Powerball Money.
-Each week some one from the office will contribute an article on what they plan to buy.
-This week we have:
+Now some of the more philanthropic contributors at BDSC do plan to donate to charity, but we are human and can't help but focus on things like motorcycles, cars, houses, and expensive drones to fly over our noise ordinance violating block parties.
+So we decided it would be a great idea to share with our readers how we plan to spend our Powerball winnings.
+The first thing we are going to buy is:

 The Porsche 911